 Renewing a Conditional Green Card

 Conditional green cards are given to investor immigrants and newly married immigrants.
 If you have a conditional green card you will need to apply to remove the conditions on your permanent residence after two years.

 So long as you still qualify for permanent residence, you will then receive a regular green card.
 This card will then need to be renewed every ten years.

-The Consequences of a Lost or Expired Green Card
+What are the Consequences of a Lost or Expired Green Card?

 If your 10-year green card is set to expire within the next six months or has already expired, it is vital that you take immediate action to obtain a new one.
 You are required by law to carry a valid green card with you at all times.